angelbruni/BeautyFox/README.md

-# BeautyFox Dark has been discountinued.
+# BeautyFox Dark has been discontinued.
 Please wait for official updates.